Laura Troubridge (diarist): Life

-In 1898 she was witness during the trial of the death of Mrs. Uzielli by Dr. Collins.
-Troubridge testified that Collins ‘had once saved her life’ and that she was the ‘innocent cause’ of Collins being accused of murder as Troubridge had introduced Uzielli to him.
+In 1898, she was witness during the trial of the death of Uzielli by Dr. Collins.
+Troubridge testified that Collins 'had once saved her life' and that she was the 'innocent cause' of Collins being accused of murder as Troubridge had introduced Uzielli to him.
 Uzielli had fallen pregnant and didn't want anymore children so she turned to her friend, Troubridge, who had known her intimately for almost two years.
 Troubridge, who had been a patient of Collins, suggested Uzielli consult him as he was well known in her circle as an expert abortion care provider.
 Troubridge wrote a note to Collins requesting an appointment for Uzielli.
 Collins induced Uzielli's abortion and fatal peritonitis followed.
 Collins was put on trial for Uzielli's murder, but the jury found him guilty of manslaughter.

 Troubridge's husband died in 1904 after an operation for appendicitis.
 They had two daughters.
 The following year their younger daughter, Esme, at the age of 7 died of diphtheria.
 Troubridge and her older daughter, Jacqueline, were left in 'much reduced circumstances' so Troubridge let More House and relocated to Beaulieu, Hampshire where her brother and his family lived.
-In 1915 they moved back to More House where Troubridge lived for the remainder of her life.
+In 1915, they moved back to More House where Troubridge lived for the remainder of her life.
 Her daughter married Hedley Hope-Nicholson in London in 1916.

 Her interests and talents were not limited to drawing and painting.
 She was actively involved in amateur theatricals, as was her sister and daughter.
-In 1891 Troubridge and the Hon.
+In 1891, Troubridge and the Hon.
 Mrs. Sterling held a concert in the Royal Opera House, Leicester, with the aim of raising money for the Children's Hospital and Infirmary.
-‘The programme was long and attractive, and included, besides vocal and instrumental music, some clever recitations by the Misses Webling.’
+'The programme was long and attractive, and included, besides vocal and instrumental music, some clever recitations by the Misses Webling.'
 She wrote plays, such as The Enchanted Wood, poems and manuscript music.
 She was on the Executive Committee and Dress Committee of the Chelsea Historical Pageant.
 In 1909 she and Lady Helen Forbes organised a matinee at the Court Theatre in aid of the All Saints Mission, Pentonville.
 The theatre programme included two plays written by Troubridge: The Orange Tree and The Cunning of Pat.

 She died, aged 71, in Chelsea on 15 March 1929.
 Sometime after her death the houses on Tite Street were renumbered and the address of More House changed from number 34 to 52 Tite Street.